Electric Blue Acara: Complete Care Guide (With Expert Tips)

 Community Tank Mates

 Electric blue acaras are a favorite cichlid due to their passive demeanor.
-They can be kept with an assortment of tank mates, both bigger and smaller, more active and less active.
+They is kept with an assortment of tank mates, both bigger and smaller, more active and less active.

 The best electric blue acara community tank mates include: